ArtS/arts.github.com/_posts/2020-08-10-online-tools-for-dotnet-core-and-web-development.md

 What if there was a tool that let you quickly write & run some C# code without too much fuss?

+_Looking for a comparison of C# REPLs?
+Check out this article: [How to quickly run some C# without a project][24]_

 ### .NET Fiddle
 [.NET Fiddle][1] lets you run C# code in your browser.
-It has syntax and error highlighting, autocompletion and it runs latest C#, so you get access to all latest language features.
+It has syntax and error highlighting, autocompletion and it runs the latest version of C#, so you get access to all the cool language features.
 To get that working, make sure to select ".NET Core" in the `Compiler` dropdown.

 [![dotnetfiddle.net interfaces screenshot][2]][1]